Gypsy (Fleetwood Mac song): Reception

 Billboard described it as an "archetypal Stevie Nicks performance" and commented on the "lacy backing vocals and Lindsey Buckingham's chiming guitar lines."
-Cashbox commended the musicianship on the song, saying that the band played "with a lovely eloquence that no session folk could touch, especially the great Mick Fleetwood-John MeVie rhythm section.
+Cashbox commended the musicianship on the song, saying that the band played "with a lovely eloquence that no session folk could touch, especially the great Mick Fleetwood-John McVie rhythm section.
 The publication also thought that "Gypsy" would have also worked well on one of Nicks' solo albums.
 Record Mirror felt that Nicks' vocals had the "same effect on the ears as a tungsten tipped masonry bit" and predicted that the song would be commercially successful.

 Mike Mettler of Sound & Vision labelled "Gypsy" as one of Nicks' best songs, saying that it was replete with "aural gems" such as the "full wash of wordless harmonies all throughout, Buckingham’s dual reads on 'lightning strikes / maybe once, maybe twice' ahead of his understated guitar solo, and Nicks extended 'ooooohs' in the back half."
 The Guardian and Paste ranked the song number nine and number seven, respectively, on their lists of the 30 greatest Fleetwood Mac songs.